veidenberg/pline-docs/guide/README.md

 ---
 title: Guide
-pageClass: repo
+pageClass: guide
 ---

 ## Introduction

 Pline (“Plugin interface language”) is a specification for describing command-line (CLI) programs and their interfaces, and its implementation as a lightweight web app.
 Pline generates interfaces from standardized descriptions, which allows users to create cross-platform GUIs without programming and to share or reuse existing interfaces.
 Pline has been designed for bioinformatics software, but a Pline interface can be written for any command-line executable.

 A Pline command-line program description specifies a program and its input parameters in [JSON](http://json.org) format.
-You can download example interfaces as Pline plugins from the [downloads page](./repo/) or write your own plugin JSON using the [Pline JSON API](/api/).
+You can download example interfaces as Pline plugins from the [downloads page](/downloads/) or write your own plugin JSON using the [Pline JSON API](/api/).

 ## Overview